-If you purchased the Nest Thermostat you have probably heard about the recent outages and may be living in fear of being left without heat in the dead of winter.
+If you purchased the Nest Thermostat you may have read about the recent outages and may be living in fear of being left without heat in the dead of winter.

 But fear no more!

 For additional information, please visit their Nest Support page.
-For a more basic overview, keep on reading:
+For a more basic summary, keep on reading:

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)